Dustymick/portfolioreact2/README.md

 The Contact Me section provides my phone number, email address, and links to my LinkedIn profile and Github profile.

 ##
+This React portfolio page was deployed to the web using GitHub pages, and Tailwind CSS was utilized to provide the styling.
+The following dependencies are also included:

+-react

+-react-dom

+-react-scripts

+-gh-pages

+-tailwindcss

+##